senzhaocode/ScaR/README.md

   1.4 Samtools version >= 1.3 (https://github.com/samtools/samtools/releases/download/1.3.1/samtools-1.3.1.tar.bz2)

-      If samtools has not been installed in the server system, users have to download, compile and install it locally.
+      If samtools has not been installed in the system, users have to download and install it locally.
-      Then, add its path to linux environment variables before running:
+      Then, add the path to linux environment variables before running:
         PATH=$PATH:/where_is_path_samtools
         export PATH

   1.5 R version >= 3.0.3 (https://cran.r-project.org)

-      If R has not been installed in the server system, users have to donwload and install it locally.
+      If R has not been installed in the system, users have to donwload and install it locally.
-      Then, add it path to linux environment variables before running:
+      Then, add the' path to linux environment variables before running:
         PATH=$PATH:/where_is_path/R
         export PATH